mvparker810/digit-recognition/README.md

 2. Draw your digit with:
    - White foreground (the digit itself)
    - Black background
-3. Any size is supported (will be resized to 28x28)
+3. The size doesn't (will be resized to 28x28)

 ## Model Files

 Trained models are saved in the `models` folder with `.mdl` extension.
-These files contain:
-- Network architecture (layer sizes)
-- All weights and biases
-- Binary format for fast loading

 ## Expected Performance